 Okay, so before we continue, I want to introduce you to my free TikTok rate calculator.

 P.S.
-Use an influencer rate card template like this to show off your prices in a professional way!
+Use an influencer rate card template like the one in my Influencer Starter Pack to show off your prices in a professional way!

 How Much to Charge by TikTok Post Type